-On December 7, 2020, the Company entered into an employment agreement (the "CFO Employment Agreement") with Mr. Bende for the position of Chief Financial Officer for an indefinite term beginning on December 7, 2020.
-The CFO Employment Agreement provides for a base salary of \$425,000 per year.
-Effective January 1, 2022, Mr. Bende's base salary was increased to \$450,000 per year and effective January 1, 2023, Mr. Bende's base salary was increased to \$473,000 per year.
-The CFO Employment Agreement also provides that Mr. Bende is eligible to participate in the annual incentive compensation plan, with a target opportunity of 40% of his base salary based upon the attainment of performance goals, as determined by the Board in its discretion (which bonus opportunity increased to 60% of base salary effective January 1, 2023).
-Mr. Bende is also eligible to participate in any benefit plans (excluding severance, bonus, incentive or profit-sharing plans, unless approved or determined by the Board in its discretion) offered as in effect from time to time on the same basis as generally made available to other employees.
-In addition, Mr. Bende is entitled to reimbursement and vacation benefits typical for a senior executive.
-The CFO Employment Agreement subjects Mr. Bende to the following restrictive covenants: (i) non-solicitation of customers and employees of the Company during employment and for three years thereafter; (ii) non-competition during employment and for nine months thereafter; (iii) non-disclosure of confidential information for an unspecified duration; and (iv) perpetual non-disparagement.
-The CFO Employment Agreement also provides for severance upon termination of employment under certain circumstances, as described below under "-Potential Payments upon Termination or Change in Control."
+On March 1, 2021, the Company entered into an Employment Agreement with Mr. Hunt for the position of Chief Information Officer, as amended on April 20, 2023 to reflect Mr. Hunt's new role and title as the Company's Chief Operating Officer (as amended, the "Hunt Employment Agreement").
+The Hunt Employment Agreement provides for an annualized base salary of \$310,000 per year, which was increased to \$329,000 per year effective January 1, 2022 and to \$350,000 per year effective January 1, 2023.
+The Hunt Employment Agreement also provides that Mr. Hunt is eligible to participate in the Company's annual incentive compensation plan and shall have the opportunity to earn a performance based annual cash incentive, with a target opportunity of 40% of his base salary based upon the attainment of performance goals, as determined by the Board in its discretion (which opportunity increased to 50% of base salary, effective January 1, 2023).
+Mr. Hunt is also eligible to participate in any benefit plans (excluding severance, bonus, incentive or profit-sharing plans, unless approved or determined by the Board in its discretion) offered as in effect from time to time on the same basis as generally made available to other employees.
+In addition, Mr. Hunt is entitled to reimbursement and vacation benefits typical for a senior executive.
+Pursuant to the Hunt Employment Agreement, Mr. Hunt is subject to the following restrictive covenants: (i) non-solicitation of customers and employees of the Company during employment and for three years thereafter; (ii) non-competition during employment and for nine months thereafter; (iii) non-disclosure of confidential information for an unspecified duration; and (iv) perpetual nondisparagement.
+The Hunt Employment Agreement also provides for severance upon termination of employment under certain circumstances, as described below under "-Potential Payments upon Termination or Change in Control."

-President and General Manager, Latin America (formerly Chief Operating Officer) (Joseph Aguilar)
+President and General Manager, Latin America (Joseph Aguilar)